NextCenturyCorporation/VirtUE-sensing/control/kernel/kernel-sensor-client.md

 PS Sensor") or an _instance UUID_.
 The _name_ is human readable, but the _instance UUID_ is guaranteed to be unique in case there are two or more sensors with the same name running on the server.

+The _instance UUID_ is always part of the `discovery` response message for each active sensor.

+Here is an example of sending a `state` message to a sensor using an _instance UUID_:

+    [mdday@localhost kernel]$ sudo ./KernelSensor.py --sensor '3180ed42-59d5-4bd8-88e6-1ddb92e8fadf' --state default
+    connecting to /var/run/kernel_sensor
+    attempting to open - as output file {"Virtue-protocol-version": 0.1, "request": ["b384a8f896834e1f9a7eb18ac14b6459", "default", "3180ed42-59d5-4bd8-88e6-1ddb92e8fadf"]}
+    {'Virtue-protocol-version': 0.1, reply: [b384a8f896834e1f9a7eb18ac14b6459, Default]}
+    send_records_message: closing socket